stevezieglerva/www.nerdthoughts.net/_drafts/elasticsearch_from_open-source.md

 It's been really cool seeing the company evolve.
 I'm a huge fan of Elasticsearch.
 I started using it when porting an process to index my email from Solr.
 Compared to Solr, I really liked the more RESTful API using JSON.
 I also really like how every field was dynamic by default.
 It make it so easy to just throw data into it.

-	- Joined with L and K
+It was interesting to watch their journey, especially as they shifted from just full-text search to a full analytics stack.
+You could see the transition through their partnerships and acquisitions:

+* Joined with Logstash and Kibana to make the ELK stack and combine the power of text searching with log metrics and visualizations
-	- Bought Found
+* Bought Found
-	- Bought beats
+* Bought beats
-	- Bought ML company
+* Bought ML company